Diacritics: Diacritical Marks in Spanish

 Impact of Diacritics on Spanish Pronunciation

-When Spanish words contain written accents ( ‘), their syllable that contains them will always be stressed; for example, the word “inglés(English), if not marked by an accent, following the first rule, would be pronounced as /een-gles/, that is, the first syllable would be stressed.
+When Spanish words contain written accents ( ‘), their syllable that contains them will always be stressed.
+For example, the word “inglés(English), if not marked by an accent, following the first rule, would be pronounced as /een-gles/, that is, the first syllable would be stressed.

 This is because the general rule in Spanish is that if the last syllable is a vowel (a, o, u, i), “s,” or “n,” the stress falls on the second-to-last syllable, also called the penultimate syllable.